magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-36021-call-to-a-member-function-getId-error-on-the-order-details-page.md

 ## Apply the patch

-To apply individual patches use the following links depending on your deployment type:
+To apply individual patches, use the following links depending on your deployment type:

 * Adobe Commerce on-premise: [Software Update Guide > Apply Patches](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching/mqp.html) in our developer documentation.
 * Adobe Commerce on our cloud infrastructure: [Upgrades and Patches > Apply Patches](https://devdocs.magento.com/cloud/project/project-patch.html) in our developer documentation.